SealedEnvelope/se-dev-box/README.md

  - `settings.sh` configures OS settings
  - `packages.sh` defines and installs a set of packages
  - `texpackages.rb` installs TeX packages
+ - `se.sh` is for Sealed Envelope specific configuration

 Then run `dev-box-install.sh`.

-`packages.sh` can be run at any time and should be run regularly.
+Both `packages.sh` and `se.sh` can be run at any time and should be run regularly.